Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks

 the normalized indicator of whether or not $x$ and $x_i$ exist in the same leaf.
 Thus the forest weights $\alpha_i(x) = \frac{1}{B}\sum_{b=1}^B \alpha_{ib}(x)$ are simply the normalized weights across all trees.

-By Theorem 3 of Generalized Random Forests (GRFs) \citep{athey_generalized_2018}, a random forest built according to the following Specification 1 and solving an estimation problem satisfying the following assumptions 1A-6A yields a consistent estimator $p_n(y \mid x)$ for $p(y \mid x)$.
-We list these assumption and verify that they hold for posterior probability estimates.
+By Theorem 3 of \citet{athey_generalized_2018}, a random forest built according to Specification \ref{spec:athey} and solving an estimation problem satisfying Assumptions 1A-6A yields a consistent estimator.
+We enumerate these assumption, defined above, and verify that they hold for posterior probability estimate $\hat \theta(x)$.